nameisbri/discloser/README.md

 ### Features

-User Management:
+### User Management

-- Create secure personal accounts
-- Upload and store test results securely
+- As a user, I want to create a secure personal account so I can safely store my health information
+- As a user, I want to log in securely to access my stored test results and information

-Result Management:
+### Result Management

-- Upload test results via file or manual entry
+- As a user, I want to upload my test results by file or manual entry so I can store them digitally
-- Automatic anonymization of sensitive information
-- Generate shareable versions of results (PDF and Apple Wallet)
+- As a user, I want sensitive information automatically anonymized when I share results so my privacy is protected
+- As a user, I want to generate PDFs of my results so I can share them with healthcare providers
+- As a user, I want to add my results to Apple Wallet so I can access them conveniently

-Education & Health Resources:
+### Education & Resources

-- Testing guidelines and recommendations
-- Healthcare access information
-- Local clinic directories
+- As a user, I want to view testing guidelines so I know when to get tested
+- As a user, I want to find information about healthcare access in my area so I can get care when needed
+- As a user, I want to search a directory of local clinics so I can find testing locations near me

 ## Implementation